 Benefits in this Article are for the purpose of continuing income to employees during absences due to illness, hospitalization, or other specifically identified reasons.
 Some of these absences may qualify under the Family and Medical Leave Act (FMLA).
 FMLA is a federal law that provides a period of unpaid leave each year and protects jobs and health care benefits for Police Officers who need to be off work for certain "family and medical" reasons.
-Police Officers may obtain a complete copy of the City's FMLA policy on the City's intranet or may request a copy from the City's Division of Human Resource.
+Police Officers may obtain a complete copy of the City's FMLA policy on the City's intranet or may request a copy from the City's Human Resources Department.
 The City requires all employees using FMLA leave to exhaust their paid leave allotments for FMLA qualifying events prior to taking unpaid FMLA leave.
-For additional information refer to the Family Medical Leave Act Policy 3.01.07 at www.slcgov.com or contact your Human Resource Consultant.
+For additional information refer to the Family & Medical Leave Act Policy 3.03.06 at www.slc.gov or contact your Human Resource Consultant.